scala/scala-lang/blog/_posts/2022-08-05-long-term-compatibility-plans.md

 While this sounds good, there is one problem with intertwined ecosystems.
 Even though we do what we can to make the transition between minor versions of the compiler as smooth as possible, there will always be projects stuck on older versions for various reasons.
 That means they may be unable to update some of their dependencies if said libraries updated themselves to the newer compiler.
 That, in order, encourages libraries to stay on the oldest possible version of the compiler, which bars them from potentially beneficial improvements in the newer compilers.

-Let's examine the simple example.
-For some reason, we have a project that is stuck on Scala 3.1.
+For example, let us consider a project that is stuck on Scala 3.1, for some reason.
 We depend on version 1.3.5 of a library compiled with Scala 3.1.
 The library publishes version 1.4.0 with the compiler updated to 3.2.
 We cannot update our dependency because of output incompatibility.
 That also means that all patches for security issues won't be available unless the library author decides to backport them and release them as version 1.3.6.
 With that knowledge, the library author would be very reluctant to migrate from Scala 3.1 to 3.2.

 ## Searching for a solution

 We have been discussing and testing various potential solutions in the past few months.
-Today we want to tell more about the attempts that failed and present the solution that we believe is the best for the future of Scala.
+Today we want to tell you more about the attempts that failed and present the solution that we believe is the best for the future of Scala.
 The three main criteria we were using to examine potential solutions were:

 - The burden on library authors - we don't want library maintainers and authors to feel overwhelmed by making frequent changes to the compiler that require actions on their side